Wheels00/dog-phone/README.md

 # Contribute

-I [Mark Brown] am making only very slow progress due to lack of knowledge of Linux, Python, and Flask.
+I [Wheels00](https://github.com/Wheels00) am making only very slow progress due to lack of knowledge of Linux, Python, and Flask.
 Assistance needed!

 Two ways you can help:
 1. Read this README then add suggestions under [Issues](https://github.com/Wheels00/dog-phone/issues) for how to achieve the aims